 - 4.1.44 Development is required to play a role in delivering sustainable development.
 Development should minimise damage, loss and impact upon existing infrastructure and environmental assets.
 Should loss or damage occur, developers should compensate for or mitigate any impact caused by a development.
-Development proposals will be expected to mitigate all relevant impacts in accordance with the criteria and rate of contribution and/or levy as set out in relevant documentation.
+Development proposals will be expected to mitigate all relevant impacts in accordance with the criteria and rate of contribution and/or levy as set out in relevant documentation, taking account of levels of development that have already been accepted, and mitigation measures that have already been agreed or implemented.
 However, where it will not be possible to mitigate all relevant impacts or needs, for example for reasons of viability, the Council will take into account priorities, as set out in the policy, when seeking to agree an appropriate range of measures. - 4.1.45 Provision will be secured through planning obligations and/or the Community Infrastructure Levy as relevant.
-Such contributions may be pooled, in order to allow necessary infrastructure to be secured in a fair and equitable way insofar as is compliant with relevant legislation. - 4.1.46 Government policy on planning obligations is contained in The Community Infrastructure Regulations 2010 as amended21.
-This indicates that in some instances, it may be possible to make acceptable development proposals that might otherwise be unacceptable, through the use of planning conditions, or, where this is not possible, through planning obligations.
-The regulations set out principles and policy tests under which planning obligations may be sought. - 4.1.47 Supplementary Planning Guidance on Section 106 agreements22, as well as a CIL charging schedule23, have been adopted and continue to have effect in relation to this policy.
-These provide more information on what will be required with detail regarding:
+Such contributions may be pooled, in order to allow necessary infrastructure to be secured in a fair and equitable way insofar as is compliant with relevant legislation.